We have been fairly successful at producing our own compost in Alaska and want to share our methods and techniques.

 Harvesting Your Subarctic Compost With A Cadence

-This sifter is just some 2×4’s formed into a rectangle with 1/4 inch galvanized steel hardware cloth stapled to the bottom.
+This sifter is just some 2×4’s formed into a rectangle with 1/4 inch galvanized steel hardware cloth that is screwed (with washers) and stapled to the bottom.

 We built our sifter to fit over our wheelbarrow.
 This allows us to easy sift our compost right into a wheelbarrow for further transport.

 Material that doesn’t fit through the hardware cloth is returned to a new material GeoBin for further composting.
-We usually try to mix in our garden cleanup and yard cleanup materials in with this material as well.
+In the fall, we usually try to mix in our garden and yard cleanup materials in with this material as well.

 We’ve found it worthwhile to again sift the material in the spring, prior to restarting the hot composting process.
 The winter-long cold composting process is quite efficient as there are high numbers of bacteria and microbes all ready in the pile.